35percent/oldblog/_posts/2021-01-16-affordable-housing-monitoring-15000-homes.md

 Southwark’s Housing Engagement and Scrutiny Commission [considered affordable housing delivery at its last meeting](https://www.youtube.com/watch?v=OF0cobZ3kIk&amp;feature=youtu.be) at the beginning of December and we have sent the Commission a [detailed account of the gaps and flaws in the audit](http://35percent.org/img/hscrutiny.pdf).
 We have told the Commission that five years on, Southwark still has not properly fulfilled the requirements of the Ombudsman’s decision.

-We also point out that Southwark appears to have had a solution for accurate ongoing monitoring to hand, in work commissioned from digital information consultants dxw digital.
+We also point out that at every stage we have pursued this issue Southwark's response has been that it is in the process of [developing new software](https://www.southwark.gov.uk/innovate/collabrative-project/affordable-housing-monitoring) to deal with monitoring.
+But after 5 years of developing this software is still not operational.

 Southwark Council has lately been emphasising the number of affordable and the number of social rented homes that they have succeeded in securing from developers at the planning stage, but this is obviously a hollow claim if the homes are not built and or are then let at a higher rent tenure.
-Until a proper audit is conducted (plus an investigation of any apparent infractions) Southwark’s claim to have built 5,462 social rented homes, in particular, can only be met with scepticism.
+Until a proper audit is conducted (plus an investigation of any apparent infractions) Southwark’s [claim to have delivered 5,462 social rented homes](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4), in particular, can only be met with scepticism.

 Southwark Council is now under new leadership - solving this issue head-on, instead of just muddling along and sweeping it under the carpet will be a test of whether it will be any better than the old leadership.

 ![](http://35percent.org/img/screenshotahmon.png)
+*Southwark's website [claims](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4) it has delivered 5,462 social rented homes*